The History of Fleer and SkyBox

 Since the auction, multiple examples of aftermarket serial number alterations and counterfeits of rare sports cards have been identified.
 Collectors are advised to conduct proper research on products produced by Fleer and SkyBox from 1986–2005.
 Hobby experts at the Blowout Cards Forums have experience detecting trimmed cards and forgeries.

 Chiclets are currently produced by Mondelez International, formerly Kraft Foods.
 Dubble Bubble from Tootsie Roll is commonly seen in Major League Baseball dugouts.
+The Marvel trading card license was acquired by Fanatics, Inc. and the Topps brand in 2024.

 -